pdddddpppph/9b9t-bots/README.md

-Some retard decided to make one for me for some reason idk this is the original one anyways!
+Some retard decided to make one for me for some reason this is the original one!

 Last updated: 08/06/2021